innodeed/FaceMatch/README.md

 This documentation describes the Face Match API v1.

 # Introduction
-FaceMatch API compares the image of two face images and determines if the images are of the same person.
+FaceMatch API compares two faces and determines if the images are of the same person.
 It matches the face regardless of expression, facial hair and age.

 Table Of Contents